 Most important, a good ABA program should be committed to including parents in its day-to-day workings.
 Among other things, that means coaching parents in basic ABA principles and strategies.
 Two of the key lessons will likely be learning how to break skills into small, incremental steps, as well as learning how to practise the art of positive reinforcement.
 So while all parents know how to catch their child behaving badly, the focus, in ABA and with an ASD child, should be on catching them doing something good and rewarding them for it.

 Any program you choose should be functional and practical, says Marchese.
 “We want the parent coaching aspect of the program to be about what’s doable for the family.
 We’re not going to ask parents to take 100 trials of data or anything like that.
 We are going to look at what is feasible.
 Can you practise teaching a skill once a week?
 If you can, that’s great!”

 In the past, applied behaviour analysis has been criticized for being excessively rigid, even robotic, in its application.
 In recent years, though, programs have evolved, becoming more naturalistic, particularly when it comes to younger children on the spectrum.
 Sunbul Rai, director of the ABA Little Tots Program in Saskatoon, recommends parents look for enthusiastic, engaging and dedicated ABA therapists.

 “Being able to play with a child in a fun and creative way is a critical skill all ABA therapists should have.
-They should be able to bond [with your child] fairly quickly,” Rai adds.
+They should be able to bond [with] fairly quickly,” Rai adds.

 She also advises choosing someone you like, since you will be spending a lot of time with your child’s ABA therapists.
 In other words, trust your instincts.
 “If a parent’s gut is telling them ‘no’ about a therapist, then they should follow their gut until they find someone who is the right fit for their entire family,” Rai says.